 As the altitude increases, available facilities in hotels and teahouses decreases.
 During peak seasons, getting accommodation easily is lottery luck.
 Booking rooms early is always a better option.

 The grasslands and meadows of the valley are gorgeously green, and the sky is clear.
-Peaks like Langtang, Lirung, Ganesh Himal and some other Tibetan ranges represent the grandeur and glory of Himalayas.
+Peaks like Langtang, Lirung, Ganesh Himal, and some other Tibetan ranges represent the grandeur and glory of the Himalayas.
 Flowers and wildlife are also major attractions of the region.

 The trail to Langtang valley is easy and follows through the lush green forests and the Langtang river to Langtang valley.
 Small settlements with teahouses appear every once in a while.
 Tamang community is prevalent on the trail.